 Simeons speculated medications unlocked the body’s ability to burn this trapped fat.
 Dieters may supplement medication with a 500-calorie diet and feel no hunger pains because their body is living off the calories from the trapped fat.
 It is only advisable to participate in this stage of the diet for 21 to 40 days.

 To make medication a tool for success, it is necessary to carefully screen patients and monitor their progress from initiation of the diet to the transition back to eating normal foods.
-Following the initial stages, under the care of a physician, the patient should slowly return to normal eating and activity.
+Following the initial stages, under the care of a provider, the patient should slowly return to normal eating and activity.
 The diet does not teach healthy eating, therefore behavior modification has to be effectively learned in order to ensure the patient’s excess weight does not return when returning to healthy, sufficient calorie consumption.

-Patients who pursue the diet under the care of a dedicated physician not only benefit from the weight loss, but from improvement in reducing the number of markers of disease.
+Patients who pursue the diet under the care of a dedicated provider not only benefit from the weight loss, but from improvement in reducing the number of markers of disease.
 These include metabolic syndrome markers, elevated blood pressure, high blood glucose levels, high C-reactive protein and total cholesterol levels.
 Some patients may even find they no longer need some of their medications.

 To answer the question, yes, medication is an effective stepping stone for healthy weight management.
-However, it must be carefully distributed and monitored under the care of a physician and the patient should be guided back into a healthy eating pattern and routine activity.
+However, it must be carefully distributed and monitored under the care of a provider and the patient should be guided back into a healthy eating pattern and routine activity.

 It should not be distributed and used as a quick-fix or crash diet.”